 The fun thing about salt and pepper shakers is that they are usually small in size and can fit on your kitchen shelves, desk, windowsills, and right on your dining table so no matter how small of a space you live in, there is room for salt and pepper shakers and they not only fill the practical need of condiments but also provide decoration to your living space.

-Salt and Pepper Shaker collecting took off in the 1940s with the creation of ceramics.
-Salt and Pepper Shakers were being made in a variety of designs, shapes, and themes.
-Souvenir shakers were especially popular during this time frame and were affordably manufactured and therefore affordable to purchase.
-Today, shakers come in a variety of materials from glass, to wood, to metal to anything imaginable.
+Salt and pepper shaker collecting took off in the 1940s-1950s with the creation of ceramics and were being made in a variety of designs, shapes, and themes.
+Souvenir shakers were especially popular during this time frame as folks started taking to the roads in their Airstreams and Shasta trailers and could pick them up on their road trips at gas stations and rest stops.
+Shakers from this era were affordably manufactured and therefore affordable to purchase.
+Today, shakers come in a variety of materials from glass, wood, to metal, plastic and anything imaginable.

 My salt and pepper shaker collection is primarily made up of anthropomorphic, animals and vintage Christmas shakers.
 My requirement is that they have to be cute and make me smile.
 I enjoy the thrill of the hunt so much and scour internet sites, antique shops, thrift stores and estate sales for rare and hard to find sets.
 I also enjoy the stories from the collectors themselves and learning what got them interested in collecting and how they found particular shakers.
 Collecting is also such a fun social activity as most collectors I have met love talking about their collections and sharing knowledge and information.